Environmental Policy For Elder Grove & Stones Throw

 On the way out in the evening and morning, turn off bedroom lights and TV’s leaving paper and card in the basket on the first landing all helps and any loose change in the partnership collecting box!!

-Outside of Elder Grove we have sponsored Ambleside United junior football clubs under 8 side, joint sponsors of the children’s races at Ambleside Sports and Lakelenaders under 16's boys hockey team.
+Outside of Elder Grove we have sponsored Ambleside United junior football clubs under 8 side, we are joint sponsors of the children’s races at Ambleside Sports and Lakelenaders under 16′s boys hockey team.
 We commit time to Guiding, the hockey club, Sports committee and cricket club.